 Many companies struggle to keep track of their inventory, storage, and logistics.
 This leads to poor data analytics and additional expenses.

 DLT/Blockchain solutions are an ideal environment to manage storage units across multiple locations and share that data with all the parties involved.
 Blockchain in supply chains allows for real-time tracking and viewing accurate, tamper-proof data automatically tracked by GPS and IoT devices.
 This creates an opportunity for more efficient routing of shipments backed by the secure storage of data on a blockchain network.
 DLT solutions are much more efficient at managing every aspect of shipping logistics.

 Blockchain in government can contribute to the creation of full-scale eGovernance ecosystems by providing verified IDs registered on the network.
 Such systems could help citizens vote, pay taxes and perform other government-related transactions with increased privacy and security.

 All government transactions could be moved to the network, creating virtual residency accounts to establish identity and providing access to educational, banking, mobile communication and other services.

 Blockchain-based identity gives citizens control of their personal information and allows them to decide who can access their data, eliminating the need for regulations to govern these processes.

 Blockchain is a groundbreaking technology that was first utilized to streamline financial transactions and eliminate intermediaries.
-However, today’s application of modern distributed ledger solutions serve a wide variety of industries such as eCommerce, supply chain management, property rights & ownership, and many others.
+However, today’s application of modern distributed ledger solutions serve a wide variety of industries such as eCommerce, supply chain management, retail, and many others.